szaher/cookiecutter/{{cookiecutter.repo_name}}/doc/source/install/install.rst

 This section describes how to install and configure the
 {{cookiecutter.service}} service, code-named {{cookiecutter.module_name}}, on the controller node.

-This section assumes that you already have a working OpenStack environment with at least the following components installed:
+This section assumes that you already have a working environment with at least the following components installed:
 .. (add the appropriate services here and further notes)